 NOTE: Connecting rooms are not available for direct seaview.

 3. Paséa Hotel & Spa.
 21080 Pacific Coast Hwy, Tel: 714.698.6100. $260 a night.
 250 guestrooms and suites most with ocean views.
 Constructed in 2016, it's chic by all accounts and amenities are numerous.
-Next to Pacific City, there's plenty of retail therapy.
-Rooms offer stunning views of the pier and PCH.

 PROS: Pet Friendly (up to 50lbs), fitness center, heated salt water pool, wellness programs, fire pits, hot tub.
 Beach butlers provides a ride to and from the beach using a bicycle.
 Treehouse Bar overlooking the Pacific Ocean.